 Reply

 • Microsoft promised free updates for the life of the computer.
-It appears they are offering free updates to Windows 11 for Windows 10 users.
+They are offering free updates to Windows 11 for Windows 10 users.
 I don’t think a judge would allow a lawsuit becase of a name change.
-If a computer doesn’t have the capacity to handle the upgrade, that implied end of life for that computer.
+If a computer doesn’t have the capacity to handle the upgrade, that implies end of life for that computer.

 Reply